Divine Hiddenness: If a loving God existed, would God ensure we know it?

 • Travis Dumsday (Philosophy professor at Concordia): “…it is worth recalling something that all parties to the debate grant, namely that God’s aim is supposed to be that of enabling us to have a positive relationship with Him.
 His aim is not merely to convince us of His reality, but to allow for such a relationship.” [“Divine hiddenness and creaturely resentment” International Journal for Philosophy of Religion 72 (2012): 43.]

-Some non-theists would just form a perpetually improper relationship with God.
-If, in their current state, they suddenly believed and even entered into a kind of relationship with God.
+Some non-theists would just form a perpetually improper relationship with God if, in their current state, they suddenly believed and even entered into a kind of relationship with God.

-This article analyzes five evidences,...
+This page analyzes five examples:

-• …the human considers himself authority in its formation
+- The human considers himself authority in its formation

 Some non-theists, if they became theists, would enter proper relationship with God but then abandon it later in life.

-• …that short time would be worth it to a loving God.
+But so what?
+Plausibly that short time would be worth it to a loving God.

 Plausibly, greater relationship goods ultimately obtain with God's existence being unclear to some non-believers

-This article analyzes three evidences,...
+This page analyzes three ways:

 Greater goods around the world ultimately obtain with God's existence being unclear to some non-believers

 God can have relationship with someone just fine even while the person is a non-theist.
-[Full article.].
-This is relevant because the reason God allegedly would prove his existence is in order to allow for relationship—that reason would be gone.

-• …belief is required for a relationship that is deep and reciprocal.1
+But so what?
+Belief is required for a relationship that is deep and reciprocal.1

 The greatest kind of love is Earthly/motherly love.1(Forthcoming) This is relevant because,

 J.L.
 Schellenberg: “The possibility of some form of personal interaction with the parent will (insofar as she is able to ensure it) always be there.
 What loving parent would ever willingly allow this possibility to be taken completely away?
 Parental love will not permit this to occur when it can be prevented.” [“What the Hiddenness of God Reveals,” Divine Hiddenness: New Essays (Cambridge, 2002), 24.]